NCAP - New Car Assessment Programs: Tests, Assessment Methods, Ratings

 In this seminar attendees get an overview of the organizations in charge of the NCAP programs and become familiar with the various test and assessment methods.

-The seminar is conducted serveral times a year with changing focuses:
+The seminar is conducted several times a year with changing focuses:

 Focus passive safety: Here the focus is on test and assessment methods for passive safety.
 Frontal and side impact, whiplash, child protection and pedestrian protection are discussed in detail.
 Tests for active safety are only mentioned in as far as they are relevant for the overall rating.